dalibor/dalibornasevic.com/posts/072-auto-increment-counter-not-persisted-on-disk-with-innodb.md

 ```

-### Conclusion
+### Final thoughts

 It's surprising to see an unexpected database behaviour like this.
-It's even more surprising to see this issue come after a year in production which is only because the database servers have been rock stable.
-Luckily, it was isolated and fixed quickly to prevent further data damage that will require more serious data fix.
+It's even more surprising to see this issue come after a year in production, but it's just because the database servers and application have been rock solid in general.
+Luckily, it was an isolated case and was fixed quickly to prevent further data damage that will require more serious data fix.